-To solve the most complex security challenges that organizations face today, industry, government, and academia must substantially increase the number of cybersecurity professionals in the workforce.
+To solve complex security challenges, different industries must increase the number of cybersecurity professionals.
 Barriers to entering the field must be eliminated, and educational opportunities must be increased to ensure that talented people from diverse backgrounds have the opportunity to fill the growing IT and cybersecurity talent deficit.
 To help compensate for the lack of skilled professionals, automated solutions must become more sophisticated.

 This problem is expected to worsen in the coming years.
 According to a February 2017 Global Information Security Workforce Study from (ISC)2, the workforce shortage is projected to reach 1.8 million by 2022.
 To remediate this shortage, policymakers must work to encourage a larger segment of the population to become involved in technical vocations, specifically in cybersecurity.